katjam/tech-exeter-try-elm/PITCHME.md

 @ul
 - Don't mind having fun
 - Value safety & efficiency
-- You want your clients' to trust to be well earned
+- You want your clients' trust to be well earned
 - Might think new tech is fun - but old tech is safer
 @ulend